 The results of a statewide vote to determine Colorado’s most important artifact are in, and the winner is Albert Ellingwood's journal and scrapbook.
-The on-line vote was organized through the Colorado Connecting to Connections initiative.
+The on-line vote was organized through the Colorado Connecting to Collections initiative.

 The group started with dozens of artifacts, winnowed the list to 17 and asked the public vote online to determine the winner.